WeblateOrg/weblate/docs/admin/checks.rst

 .. versionadded:: 3.7

-The :ref:`check-max-size` check used to calculate dimensions of the rendered text needs font info to be selected, which can be done in the Weblate font management tool in :guilabel:`Fonts` under the :guilabel:`Manage` menu of your translation project.
+The :ref:`check-max-size` check used to calculate dimensions of the rendered text needs font to be loaded into Weblate and selected using a translation flag (see :ref:`custom-checks`).

+Weblate font management tool in :guilabel:`Fonts` under the :guilabel:`Manage` menu of your translation project provide interface to upload and manage fonts.
 TrueType or OpenType fonts can be uploaded, set up font-groups and use those in the check.

 The font-groups allow you to define different fonts for different languages, which is typically needed for non-latin languages: